igor-kremin/mysql-backup/README.rst

 MySQL Backup Script
 =======

-This script provides an automated solution for backing up MySQL databases.
+This script provides an automated solution for backing up MySQL databases wich based on TEXT data.
 It supports
  - backup
  - compression,